AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/Python/SDSPy/Python3/readme.md

 conversion to the type of the index assigned in the SdsType.
 Below are some of the available methods which have been implemented in SdsClient:

-<h5>getWindowValues</h5>
+<h5>Get Window Values</h5>

-For retrieving events over a specific index range.
-Here is how to use it:
+``getWindowValues`` is used for retrieving events over a specific index range.
+This is the function definition:

 ```python
 def getWindowValues(self, namespace_id, stream_id, value_class, start, end):
 ```

-*start* and *end* (inclusive) represent the starting and ending indices for the retrieval.
-Additionally, the namespace ID and stream ID must be provided to the function call.
-A JSON object containing a list of the found values is returned.
+- *start* and *end* (inclusive) represent the indices for the retrieval.
+- The namespace ID and stream ID must be provided to the function call.
+- A JSON object containing a list of the found values is returned.

 The  method is called as shown :